cscsCSCScscs/pyodbc/Cursor.md

 ```

 #### fetchval()
-Returns the first column of the first row if there are results
+Returns the first column of the first row if there are results.
 for more info see [Features beyond the DB API](https://github.com/mkleehammer/pyodbc/wiki/Features-beyond-the-DB-API#fetchval)

 #### fetchall()